Hi Everyone! I hope you’re well today. Happy to see you around. In this post today, I’ll walk you through the Introduction to MID400.

 - It features high voltage isolation between input and output and comes with an externally adjustable AC voltage sensing level.

 - This device is available with an 8-pin compact DIP package and SMD Package.

-- It is the best pick for AC to DC control applications where remarkable solid-state reliability and excellent optical isolation is needed.
+- It is the best pick for AC to DC control applications where remarkable solid-state reliability and excellent optical isolation are needed.

-- It is also applied to the low-frequency operations where small size, low power, and TTL compatibility is required.
+- It is also applied to low-frequency operations where small size, low power, and TTL compatibility are required.

 The following figure represents the pinout diagram of MID400.